-Module no. 07LE33M- QTRANS Quantum Transport Lecturer/s PD Dr. Michael Walter, PD Dr. Thon nas Wellens Course details Туре Credit h nrs ECTS Assessment Lecture and exercises (L+E) 3+2 7 SL or PL Term The lecture is offered on an irregular r basis.
-Qualification objectives transport theory (Green function performing disorder average, La Students become familiar with advanced theoretical tools relevant for quantum transport theory (Green functions, scattering theory, diagrammatic methods for performing disorder average, Landau-Büttiker formalism) Students understand how quantum effects modify the transport behaviour in various physical systems Course content How to describe transport of a particle from one point in space to another one is a fundamental problem in theoretical physics, which is at the same time highly relevant for many technological applications, for example in electronics (transport of electrons) or solar cells (separation of positive and negative charge carriers generated by light).
+Module no. 07LE33M- QTRANS Quantum Transport Lecturer/s PD Dr. Michael Walter, PD Dr. Thon nas Wellens Course details Туре Credit h nrs ECTS Assessment Lecture and exercises (L+E) 3+2 7 SL or PL Term The lecture is offered on an irregula r basis.
+Qualification objectives transport theory (Green function performing disorder average, L. Students become familiar with advanced theoretical tools relevant for quantum transport theory (Green functions, scattering theory, diagrammatic methods for performing disorder average, Landau-Büttiker formalism) Students understand how quantum effects modify the transport behaviour in various physical systems Course content fundamental problem in theoretical for many technological applications, or solar cells (separation of positive On microscopic scales, quantum pr particle, or the quantization of ener transport different from classical tran we will approach the topic of quantu on (i) transport of quantum particles scribed in a statistical way, and (ii) How to describe transport of a particle from one point in space to another one is a fundamental problem in theoretical physics, which is at the same time highly relevant for many technological applications, for example in electronics (transport of electrons) or solar cells (separation of positive and negative charge carriers generated by light).
 On microscopic scales, quantum properties such as the wave nature of a quantum particle, or the quantization of energy levels become relevant and make quantum transport different from classical transport based on Newton's equations.
-In this lecture, we will approach the topic of quantum transport from different perspectives, with focus on (i) transport of quantum particles (or waves) in disordered structures which are described in a statistical way, and (ii) the explicit description of transport in an electronic device at the atomic scale, with the single molecule transistor as prominent example, which is likely to be the basis of future electronics.
-Literature E. Akkermans and G. Montamb (Cambridge University Press, C P. Sheng, Introduction to Wave ena (Academic Press, New Yor S. Datta, Quantum Transport: A cambridge, 2007) Scattering, Localiz k, 1995) zation, and Meso scopic Phenom- Previous knowledge Basic quantum mechanics Final Exam Written (120 min) or oral (30 min) ex am Workload (hours) Course Contact hrs Self-studies Total (10010) Lecture and exercises (L+E) 75 h 135 h 210 h Usability M.Sc.
+In this lecture, we will approach the topic of quantum transport from different perspectives, with focus on (i) transport of quantum particles (or waves) in disordered structures which are described in a statistical way, and (ii) the explicit description of transport in an electronic device at the atomic scale, with the single molecule transistor as prominent example, Literature E. Akkermans and G. Montamb (Cambridge University Press, C P. Sheng, Introduction to Wave ena (Academic Press, New Yor S. Datta, Quantum Transport: A cambridge, 2007) Scattering, Locali k, 1995) zation, and Me soscopic Phenom- Previous knowledge Basic quantum mechanics Final Exam Written (120 min) or oral (30 min) ex am Workload (hours) Course Contact hrs Self-studies Total (Lecture and exercises (L+E) 75 h 135 h 210 h Usability M.Sc.
 Physics: Elective Subjects (SL), M.Sc.
 Applied Physics: Applied Physics (PL or SL) or Elective Subjects (SL) Language English

-5.22.
+5.24.
 Low Temperature Physics (9 ECTS)